icingmoon/icingmoon.github.io/about.md

 I got my bachelor's degree in information security from University of Science and Technology of China aka USTC from 2018 to 2022.

-I am currently a Ph.D. student in cybersecurity at Institute of Information Engineering, University of Chinese Academy of Sciences.
+I am currently a Ph.D. student at Institute of Information Engineering, University of Chinese Academy of Sciences.
 My research interests include zero-knowleddge proof, blockchain security, and applied cryptography.
 Currently, my main research focus is on SNARKs and their applications in blockchain.

 ## Miscellaneous